Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Schedule Analysis

-- Iowa has eight wins over Quadrant 2 opponents, tied for the ninth-most in the country.
+- Iowa has tied for the ninth-most Quadrant 2 wins in the country (eight).

 Iowa 2022-23 Best Wins